Tipping Point Australia: Bank Builder

-The show begins with the first of four rounds, the Bank Builder.
+The show begins with the first of four rounds, the Bank Builder round.
+Each contestant starts with three counters.
 The host will ask a question, then the contestants will buzz in to try and answer that question.
-If they are right, they will put a counter in the machine to try and win $100 for each counter.
-If they are wrong, they will lose a counter from the three they were given at the start of the round.
+If a contestant answers a question correctly, they are given two options; they can put a counter in the machine to try and win $100 ($300 in special edition) for each counter, or force one of their opponents to play a counter into the machine instead.